Click each question below to find out the answer

 No. All hypnosis is self-hypnosis.
 You have to want to be hypnotized before a trance state can be achieved; you progress with full consent and never lose self control.
 At all times during the course of a hypnotic session, you will be able to hear and to think.
 You are aware of what is going on around you.
 Although your body is very relaxed, your mind is actually more alert than usual.
 Many people are worried by stage hypnosis and the fact that the subjects, many of whom do ridiculous things for fun, seem to have no knowledge of anything around them.
 This is a myth and hypnosis as entertainment should not be confused with therapy.
 Both depend on mutual co-operation between the people involved.

 No. You are never unconscious and remain in control.
 The therapist will guide you back to a fully alert state at the end of your session, however you can interact while relaxed and could respond to any situation, should you need to.
 You are most likely to experience a pleasant and secure sensation.

 In most instances this very much depends on the condition and the circumstances surrounding it.
-However to give an indication, for conditions such as anxiety we usually see a marked change in behaviour after two-three sessions, with some clients noticing a significant changes after just one.
+However to give an indication, for conditions such as anxiety we usually see a marked change in behaviour after two-four sessions, with some clients noticing a significant changes after just one.
 Exceptions to this rule are for smoking and phobias where one session is usually sufficient to get the desired result.

-Apart from smoking cessation each hour long session for all treatments costs £60.
+Apart from smoking cessation, each hour long session for all treatments costs £60.